sreeves07/cra-deploy/github.md

 git branch -d <branch name>
 To locally delete branch
 if you get a message that it wont delete use git branch -D <branch name>

+I am ccreating a Contact component.
+I want to push it Github without my Netlify